Bernedoodle puppies litter

 The Mini Bernedoodle may grow up to 24 inches while its weight may lie somewhere between 25 to 49 pounds.

-And a full-grown Standard Bernedoodle would stand between 23 to 29 inches and weigh between 70 to 90 pounds.
+A full-grown Standard Bernedoodle would stand between 23 to 29 inches and weigh between 70 to 90 pounds.

 Bernedoodle Behaviour and Temperament: